poush/H2/guides/windows.md

 ```
 git clone https://github.com/poush/h2`
 ```
- - Go into the repository on your machine
  - Open Powershell
  - Change to the folder containing the cloned version
  - Install dependencies - this might take a few minutes